openquantumhardware/qick/README.md

 * [Ways to communicate](https://docs.qick.dev/latest/contact.html) with QICK developers and the community
 * Extensions to QICK for added functionailty

+## Open-Source Commitment

+QICK is and will remain a fully open-source project under the [MIT license](LICENSE).
+Commercial partnerships or integration agreements with third-party companies (e.g. Qblox) do not change the licensing, governance, or availability of this project.
+All QICK source code, including firmware, software, and documentation, will continue to be freely available in this repository for anyone to use, modify, and distribute under the same terms.
+If you have questions or concerns, please don't hesitate to [reach out](https://docs.qick.dev/latest/contact.html).

 ## Updates

 The QICK firmware and software is still very much a work in progress.